Free shipping on all orders over $249

 • Never lug your engine.
 Do not drive in higher gears in lower RPMs (near 2000 RPMs).
 Lugging can damage your piston rings and bearings.

 • If you are going to track your car – Change your oil prior to going to the track and change your oil after you come back from the track.
 Check your oil repeatedly during the track session to make sure everything is going well and your breather system is working properly.
-If you do any track racing, then an IAG AOS is a must.
-We stock these, can help you choose the correct application, and can get one installed for you.

 • Always let your engine get up to operating temperature before any abuse (summer or winter).